World Competitiveness Ranking

 The Executive Opinion Survey is sent to midand upper-level managers in all the economies studied.
 The sample of respondents is representative of the entire economy, covering a cross-section of the business community in all economic sectors.
 In order to be statistically representative, we select a sample size that is proportional to the GDP breakdown of economic sectors of the economy.

-The survey respondents are nationals or expatriates, in domestic or international enterprises who have Methodology and Principles of Analysis 5 resided at least a year in the economy under consideration.
+The survey respondents are nationals or expatriates, in domestic or international enterprises who have resided at least a year in the economy under consideration.
 They are asked to evaluate the present and future competitiveness conditions of the economy in which they work, drawing from their domestic and international experience.

-The surveys are sent in February and are returned in April.
-All responses returned to IMD and are treated as confidential.
-In 2021, we received more than 5,800 responses from the 64 economies worldwide.
+The online survey takes place from end of February to beginning of May.
+All responses are treated as confidential.
+In 2022, we received 6,031 responses from the 63 economies worldwide.
 The respondents assess the competitiveness issues by answering the questions on a scale of 1 to 6.
 The average value for each economy is then calculated and converted into a 0 to 1.

 The essential building block for the rankings is the standardized value for all the criteria (i.e., STD value).
 The first step is to compute the STD value for each criterion using the data available for all the economies (see the next section Data Processing Methodology for more detail).
 We then rank the economies based on the criteria that are used in the aggregation: a combination of hard and survey data.